 ESI scheme applies to all establishments, like corporate organizations, factories, restaurants, cinema theatres, offices, medical and other institutions which are located in the scheme-implemented areas, where 10 or more people are employed.
 All employees of a covered unit, whose monthly incomes (excluding overtime, bonus, leave encashment) does not exceed Rs.
 21,000 per month, are eligible to avail benefits under the Scheme.
+Employees earning daily average wage up to Rs.176/- are exempted from ESIC contribution.
+However, employers will contribute their share for these employees.
 ESI fund provides cash and medical benefits to employees and their immediate dependents.

 For ESI calculation, the salary comprises of all the monthly payable amounts such as basic pay, dearness allowance, city compensatory allowance, HRA, incentive allowance, attendance bonus, meal allowance and special allowance.
 The salary, however, does not include annual bonus, retrenchment compensation, encashment of leave and gratuity.

 An employer is liable to contribute for each employee and deduct employees’ contribution from their wages.
 Employer shall pay the contributions as per the specified rates (mentioned below) to the Corporation within 15 days of the last day of the Calendar month.
 The Corporation has authorized designated branches of the State Bank of India and some other banks to receive the payments on its behalf.